kunal00000/logspeed/README.md

 **Where I Got the Idea**

-I've often found myself wanting to understand how much time tasks like image generation, ChatGPT responses, or complex calculations take.
+I've often found myself wanting to understand how much time tasks like image generation, LLM responses, or complex calculations take.
 Logspeed was created to provide a simple and effective way to measure these durations, making it easier to optimize and debug my code.

 **Contribution**